how to get to shimbashi shiodome

 8. Once you've arrived at Shimbashi, look for an elevator, and get on.

-You will come out right next to the ticket gate.
+You will come out right next to the ticket gate on B1 on the Shiodome side.

-9. At the gate, insert the ticket to get out of the station, and walk to the hotel (3min).
+9. At the gate, insert only the ticket showing the station names (josha-ken), not your seat assignment (tokkyu-ken), to go through the gate, and walk to the hotel (3min).
+I think you can keep your tokkyu-ken.

 From Narita: Other options

 Other than the direct bus option, you will need a SUICA/Pasmo beforehand.
-I believe you could buy a SUICA at NRT, but you can expect a very long line, even at the Keisei side to get a Pasmo.
+You can buy a SUICA at one of machines at JR Narita station, but there may be a long queue, even at the Keisei side to get a Pasmo.

 • Airline Limousine Bus